cc32d9/code_reviews/mandel_3.0.00_review.md

 Boost 1.67 is no longer a requirement.
 The software should work with newer versions of Boost.

-As eosvm is imported from EOSIO-2.1, a Mandel nodeos binary is not a drop-in for EOSIO.
+A Mandel nodeos binary is not a drop-in for EOSIO, because of a newer chainbase version and changes in `global_property_object`.
 A node needs to start from a snapshot, because the Mandel state is incompatible with EOSIO-2.0.
 The blocks log is compatible with EOSIO-2.0.

 PR #25 and #26 are changing many files globally across the whole codebase, so they make it unpractical to cherry-pick any new updates